The Current Baby Formula Shortage

 Some people are blaming the baby formula companies, saying they should have picked up production rates at the beginning of the Coronavirus scare late last year into early 2020.
 The baby formula industry analyzes buying patterns from previous years to predict how much formula will be needed.
 When a store puts in an order for more formula, it can take between 12 to 16 weeks to fulfill the order.
 It doesn’t help that freight transportation capacity was stretched thin at the beginning of the COVID-19 outbreak.

-COVID and Baby Formula
+COVID and the Baby Formula Shortage

 It is believed that store shelves could be restocked with formula within the next couple of weeks, but don’t expect them to be fully stocked for another few months.
 While people have found creative ways to get around toilet paper and face mask shortages, there isn’t a substitute for formula that you can buy.
 If you’re out of baby formula, and your child is too young to start eating mashed food—then you can’t feed your child.
 This is a very scary and horrible situation to be in, and formula makers are working hard to prevent the situation from lingering.
 At this point, there is only so much they can do to keep your local shelves stocked up, though.
 As long as parents are nervous about a formula shortage, they could keep stockpiling formula.
 Companies are asking parents to limit their purchases to a 7 to 10-day supply.